taylorlowery/scwx-challenge/README.md

 ```
 python main.py ./sample_txt_files/emojis.txt
 ```
-or you can run the Transposer on the whole directory:
+or you can run the Transposer on the whole directory, printing out the transposition for each .txt file:
 ```
 python main.py ./sample_txt_files
 ```